AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

+* iOS 13 is now supported with the HTTP2 connector.

-* Push notification improvements: we have improved the quarantine management and the cleanup of the tables used by the push notification feature (nms:address and nms:appSubscriptionRcp).
+* We have improved the quarantine management and the cleanup of the tables used by the push notification feature (nms:address and nms:appSubscriptionRcp).
 For iOS (HTTP2 connector only), disabled tokens are now handled in the same way as for Android.
 The disable flag is now set in the NmsAppSubscriptionRcp table.

-* iOS 13 is now supported with the HTTP2 connector.

 * A new option has been added in the **JavaScript code** and **Advanced JavaScript code** workflow activities to define a time-out period.
 This prevents the javascript execution phase from running for too long.
 If the time-out period elapses, the workflow is stopped.
 The default time-out is 1 hour.

 * The delivery analysis is now stopped when no matching affinity is found on the mid-sourcing server, with the corresponding error message being displayed.

-* Postgres: we now support database failover for Postgres.
+* We now support database failover for Postgres.
 When the database server crashes and restarts, Campaign now reconnects to it automatically.

 **Other changes**

-* Lifespan - XtkNewId sequence usage optimization: the most consuming custom tables have been moved from the xtkNewId sequence to dedicated sequences.
+* The most consuming custom tables have been moved from the xtkNewId sequence to dedicated sequences.
 [Read more](https://helpx.adobe.com/campaign/kb/sequence_auto_generation.html#Switchtoadedicatedsequence)

 * Improved query performance which could be affected by unnecessary database connections.